ben-kemister/development-cheat-sheets/content/tools/ansible/tasks.md

 - tasks
 ---

-This page contains information about common/handy ansible tasks.
+This page contains information about common/handy ansible [tasks](https://docs.ansible.com/ansible/latest/getting_started/basic_concepts.html#tasks).
 <!--more-->
+The definition of an ‘action’ to be applied to the managed host.

 ## Create a directory